This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 If you just do a quick glance, you might think a tri tip cut was a really small brisket.
 It’s pretty easy to confuse tri tip and brisket with one another simply based on how they look.

 In fact, are you able to tell whether the image above is tri tip or brisket?
-It certainly looks like brisket, but it’s actually smoked tri tip.
+It certainly could be mistaken for brisket at a quick glance, but it’s actually smoked tri tip.

 Both of these cuts are beef cuts and taste really good, but the similarities kind of end there.

-As it turns out, there are a ton of differences between the two.
+As it turns out, there are quite a few differences between the two.
 There’s differences from where they come from to how you should cook them, and everywhere in between.
 Both are still great cuts of meat to work with, but there are certainly pros and cons to each.

 In this post, we’ll clear up any confusion between tri tip vs brisket by walking through each cut.
 We’ll touch on flavor differences, where they come from, how to cook each, and more.